 “From my work placement, I gained a permanent role with the same company.”

 Work placements (or industry placements – depending on the course you are on), refer to the practical experience you will gain in working with an external employer over a set period of time.

 Work placements allow you to apply the knowledge and skills that you have developed on your course in a real working environment or to a specific employer-led project.

 Placement hours will vary depending on your course and time spent with employers can range from block weeks to one day per week over several months.

 It is essential that you complete a placement as part of your study programme.
-Your Skills and Employability Tutor will confirm the exact hours you are required to complete at the start of your course.
+Your Work Placement Officer will confirm the exact hours you are required to complete at the start of your course.

 We work with hundreds of employers every year to provide a variety of work experience opportunities and placements.

-We are currently partnering with Erasmus to offer international work experience, find out more about this here.
+We are currently partnering with The Turing Scheme to offer international work experience, find out more about The Turing Scheme here.